-Prior to joining NAMSDL, Jennifer provided similar technical and administrative oversight for a multimember healthcare company in Iowa.
-Jennifer received an Associate of Arts and Website Design Certification at Kirkwood Community College and a B.S. in Business from Upper Iowa University.
+Prior to joining NAMSDL, she provided similar technical and administrative oversight for a multi-member healthcare company in Iowa.
+Jen received an Associate of Arts and Website Design Certification at Kirkwood Community College and a Bachelor of Science in Business from Upper Iowa University.

 Brittney serves as NAMSDL’s Administrative Assistant in the NAMSDL headquarters office.
 She provides administrative and clerical support to NAMSDL staff.
 She handles a variety of tasks in order to ensure that all interactions between the organization and others are positive and productive.
 Brittney graduated from Shippensburg University with a Bachelor of Social Work.
 While a student at Shippensburg, Brittney participated in NAMSDL’s Intern/Extern program.

 Brittney is a women in long-term recovery and continues to serve others by being active in the recovery community.
 She maintains her passion for helping others through consistent work with recovering individuals and participating in advocacy opportunities.